99piyush/Project/README.md

-# <a href="https://ashy-forest-0978d2910.azurestaticapps.net/index.html">E-Commerce Website with FAQ Bot</a>
+# <a href="https://ashy-forest-0978d2910.azurestaticapps.net/index.html">E-Commerce Website with Bot</a>

 This is 10 Page E-commerce Front End website design